 If all your major enterprise software is secured behind state-of-art protection technology, shouldn’t your IP be afforded the same protection?

-With most version control systems, all you need is a username and password to copy down an entire repo from the command line.
+With most data management systems, all you need is a username and password to copy down an entire repo from the command line.
 This is a security concern.
 Considering 40 percent of organizations have experienced a ransomware attack in the last year, you need strong and granular permissions.

 What Your Code and Semiconductor Design Software Needs

-When considering version control systems, look for one with strong access control and support for multi-factor authentication (MFA).
+When considering your tools, look for one with strong access control and support for multi-factor authentication (MFA).
 MFA is the easiest and most popular way to secure enterprise users and their data.
 When implemented, it provides greater assurance than a password to confirm that users accessing your systems are who they say they are.

 You also will want to limit user access to individual files, not just repos or folders.
 Your system admin or team lead should o set up file-level permissions.
 This protects not only your IP from being stolen, but also from being accidentally deleted or changed.